pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-like-midjourney-but-with-an-api.md

 remember when we were reverse engineering discord bots and praying to not get banned? yeah, that's over. while it will work for individuals, you couldn't provide it as a service due to a low ceiling in max images per account per day

-_mjapi.io unchained_ is here (not sure about the naming yet). zero midjourney dependencies. zero discord wrappers. zero captcha solving. zero throwaway accounts.
+mjapi.io "unchained" is here (not sure about the naming yet). zero midjourney dependencies. zero discord wrappers. zero captcha solving. zero throwaway accounts

-just pure, clean image generation with an api that actually works.
+just pure, clean image generation and editing with an api that actually works

 > _muscular, tough --ar 16:9 https://img.freepik.com/free-photo/young-bearded-man-with-striped-shirt_273609-5677.jpg_